 It was working—partially.

-"She's still young," Lily whispered.
+"She's still young," Lily said quietly.

 Lily said nothing.

-Another drone pinged on the console. **Target Acquired: Pym Data Vault – Subnode Q17 (Dormant).
-Download In Progress.**
+Another drone pinged on the console.
+Target acquired: Pym Data Vault – Subnode Q17 (Dormant).
+Download in progress.

 Luthar smiled faintly.
 Progress.